Mellissa Meisels

 Biography:

-Mellissa Meisels is an Assistant Professor of Political Science and a faculty fellow of the Institution for Social and Policy Studies at Yale University.
+Mellissa Meisels is an Assistant Professor of Political Science and a faculty fellow of the Institution for Social and Policy Studies and the Center for the Study of American Politics at Yale University.
 Her research centers on the U.S. Congress, money in politics, electoral campaigns, and political organizations.
 Much of this agenda investigates the strategic choices of candidates and financial contributors in congressional campaigns, with an emphasis on primary elections.

 Contact: